brunodifranco/project-insuricare-ranking/README.md

 - **Recall at K** : Shows the fraction of correct predictions made until K out of all true examples.

-In addition two curves can be plotted:
+In addition, two curves can be plotted:

 - <b>Cumulative Gains Curve</b>, indicating the percentage of customers, ordered by probability score, containing a percentage of all customers interested in the new insurance.